itsmostafa/certified-aws-developer-associate-notes/2-aws-deep-dive/integration-and-messaging/3-kinesis.md

 ## Kines API

-* PutRecord API: requires a partition key that gets hashed.
+* PutRecord API: requires a partition key which gets hashed.
-* Partition key should ne highly distributed (otherwise a shard can become overwhelmed)
+* Partition key should be highly distributed (otherwise a shard can become overwhelmed)
 * PutRecord accepts batches, cost can be reduced
-* Throws ProvisionedThroughputExceeded in case of capacity is exceeded.
+* PutRecord throws ProvisionedThroughputExceeded in case of capacity is exceeded.
 Solution: exponential back-off, more shards, ensure that partition key is highly distributed

 ## Kinesis Client Library (KCL)

+* It is a Java library
 * Each shard should be read by only one KCL instance!
 * Progress checkpoint is written to DynamoDB
 * Records are read in order at the shard level